JohannBlake/gae-microservices/README.md

 http://employees.myapp-12345.appspot.com/
 ```

 Often your code in the servlet that handles these urls may need to have access to the project name or subdomain.
 There are APIs available that will resolve those when the app runs locally but this is really unnecessary.
 Using the same urls when testing locally and when deploying to GAE is really the way to go.
-Although the urls can be identical, the port number of the App Dev Server does need to be attached to the url.
+Although the urls can be identical, the port number of the local web server does need to be attached to the url.
 There is also the issue of how you deal with SSL.
 The Dev App Server cannot handle https.
 But in all likelihood, your deployed app to GAE will use it (and you should be using it if you are not).
+If you use the Charles web proxy tool, you can even map one url to a different one and even map from http to https.
+You can even eliminate the use of a port number.
+The Charles feature is known as **Map Remote** and is discussed later on.
+We'll assume that you don't use Charles and therefore need to handle https and port numbers.
 When https is used on GAE, the urls cannot use "." to separate subdomains.
 Instead you need to use -dot- in place of the ".".
 GAE will provide valid SSL certificates that use wildcards for subdomains.
 So the two above mentioned urls would be as follows:

 ```
 https://company-dot-myapp-12345.appspot.com/